LisaSkalon/LSkalon_Open_Lab_Notebook_Mass_Lab/_posts/2024-12-10-Zooxantellae-symbionts-of-Porites-astreoides-extraction-and-identification.md

 ### 1. DNA extraction

 #### Preparations
-1. Pre-heat incubator to 65ºC, pre-heat Lysis Buffer PA1 and Elution Buffer PG to 65ºC
+1. Pre-heat an incubator to 65ºC, pre-heat Lysis Buffer PA1 and Elution Buffer PG to 65ºC
-2. Fill bucket with ice
+2. Fill a bucket with ice
 3. Take out from -20ºC: Proteinase K (Zymo kit), RNAseI (ISOLATE II kit) and put on ice

 #### Initial steps for samples stored in acetone